-Starting in version 1806, when you create a CMG, you're no longer required to provide a trusted root certificate on the Settings page.
-This certificate isn't required when using Azure Active Directory (Azure AD) for client authentication, but used to be required in the wizard.
+When you create a CMG, you're no longer required to provide a trusted root certificate on the Settings page.
+This certificate isn't required when using Azure AD for client authentication, but used to be required in the wizard.
 If you're using PKI client authentication certificates, then you still must add a trusted root certificate to the CMG.

 In version 1902 and earlier, you can only add two trusted root CAs and four intermediate (subordinate) CAs.